Communion on the Road

-On Monday, December 30th, we will be delivering meals and men’s clothing to a men’s shelter in New Haven.
+On Monday, Monday, January 27, we will be delivering meals and men’s clothing to a men’s shelter in New Haven.
 If you would like to contribute food for the meals you can sign up in the connector (near the back entrance) or the parlor.
-Please drop off the food items by noon on Monday, December 30th in the kitchen and label everything “Midnight Run” and place perishable items in the fridge that is located near the back entrance.
-We also distribute men’s clothing, trial sized toiletries, gently used towels and new underwear and socks.
+Please drop off the food items by noon on Monday, January 27 in the kitchen and label everything “Midnight Run” and place perishable items in the fridge that is located near the back entrance.
+We also distribute men’s clothing, trial sized toiletries, gently used towels, blankets, new underwear and socks.
 Please leave these items in the white bins in the Parlor.
 Thank you.
-Kerrie Dunne is the contact person, number is 203-907-9899.

 Our Director of Youth Ministry, Todd Skrzyniarz, is heading to Uganda on February 21st.
 We need your help to send him off to do some great work over there.
 Todd will be traveling with an organization called Field of Dreams Uganda(FoDU).
 Their info and mission is below.
 In short: we will be raising funds to help distribute hygiene kits to girls in FoDUs partner schools in central and northern Uganda.